SamWalker++: recommendation with informative sampling strategy: Experiments and analysis

 \subsection{Performance comparison (Q1)(Q2)}

 Table \ref{tb:re} presents the performance of the compared methods in terms of four evaluation metrics.
 The mark '*' denotes the winner in that row, while the boldface font denotes the winner among the non-social recommendation methods (WMF(ALS), BPR, EXMF, FAWMF, LightGCN, SamWalker++).
 Overall, except the results in the dataset Movielens, SamWalker or SamWalker++ outperform all compared baselines on all datasets for all metrics.
 For the sake of clarity, the columns 'impv1' and 'impv2' also show the relative improvement achieved by SamWalker over the all baselines and SamWalker++ over the non-social baselines respectively.
-The improvements are significant.
-Especially on the large dataset Epinions, the improvements of SamWalker over all baselines is 24.43\%, 46.26\%, 3.45\%, 16,90\% in terms of Pre@5, Rec@5, NDCG, MRR respectively, while the improvements of SamWalker++ over the non-social baselines are 67.73\%, 60.37\%, 6.24\%, 50.27\%.
+The improvements are quite impressive.

 \textbf{Effect of modeling user's exposure.} In the real world, users usually have personalized social contexts and thus are exposed to diverse information.
-Correspondingly, different data will have different confidence for estimating user's preference.
-That is, some un-observed feedback are more likely attributed to user's preference while others are the results of users' awareness.
 The exposure-based methods, which is capable of adaptively learning fine-grained data confidence weights, usually achieve better performance than the methods with manually assigned confidence weights.
 It can be seen from the experimental results that the best results are always achieved by the exposure-based methods.